 Course Offerings.
 Classes offered at regional campuses each quarter are fully accredited equivalents to those offered at the Pasadena campus.
-Quarterly class schedules and expanded course descriptions (which include course objectives, required reading, assignments and other information) are available on the Fuller website.
+Quarterly class schedules and syllabi (which include course objectives, required reading, assignments and other information) are available on the Fuller website.